Steve Spurrier Jr.: Oklahoma (1999–2001)

 Prior to the 1999 season, Spurrier was hired as wide receivers coach by University of Oklahoma Head Coach, Bob Stoops.
 Spurrier stayed on Stoops’ staff, holding the same position, through the 2001 season.

 Washington Redskins (2002–2003)

 Spurrier was the wide receivers coach for the Washington Redskins in 2002 & 2003, where his father Steve Spurrier, served as Head Coach.

 Arizona (2004)

 In May 2004, Spurrier was hired as tight ends coach at the University of Arizona under head coach Mike Stoops.

 South Carolina (2005–2015)

 Spurrier Jr. joined his father’s staff at the University of South Carolina in 2005.
-At different times in his 11 seasons at South Carolina, Spurrier served as wide receivers coach, passing game coordinator, recruiting coordinator, & co-offensive coordinator.
-Alshon Jeffrey, Deebo Samuel, Pharoh Cooper, Sidney Rice, & Kenny McKinnley are amongst some of the receivers that Spurrier coached, who played in the NFL.
+At different times in his 11 seasons at South Carolina, Spurrier served as wide receivers coach, passing game coordinator, recruiting coordinator, and co-offensive coordinator.
+Alshon Jeffery, Deebo Samuel, Pharoh Cooper, Sidney Rice, & Kenny McKinnley are amongst some of the receivers that Spurrier coached, who played in the NFL.